CompCogNeuro/sims/ch2/detector/README.md

 To see the receiving neuron respond to these input patterns, we will present them one-by-one, and determine why the neuron responds as it does given its weights.
 Thus, we need to view the activations again in the network window.

-* Select `Act` in the `Network` to view activations, then click `Test Trial` in the toolbar at the top of the window.
+* Select `Act` in the `Network` to view activations, then click the `Step` button in the toolbar at the top of the window, which will step one `Trial` as indicated.

 This activates the pattern of a `0` (zero) in the `Input`, and shows 20 cycles of **settling** process where the activation of the receiving unit is iteratively updated over a series of **cycles** according to the point neuron activation function (just as the unit in the `neuron` simulation was updated over time).
 We have selected 20 cycles as enough time for the receiving neuron to fully respond to the input.

 The receiving unit showed an activity value of 0 because it was not activated above threshold by the `0` input pattern.
 Before getting into the nitty-gritty of why the unit responded this way, let's proceed through the remaining digits and observe how it responds to other inputs.

-* Press `Test Trial` for each of the other digits, until the number `8` shows up.
+* Press `Step` for each of the other digits, until the number `8` shows up.

 You should have seen the receiving unit finally activated when the digit `8` was presented, with an activation of zero for all the other digits.
 Thus, as expected, the receiving unit acts like an `8` detector: only when the input perfectly matches the input weights is there enough excitatory input to drive the receiving neuron above its firing threshold.

-* You can use the "VCR" style buttons after the `Time` label at the bottom right of the `NetView` to review each cycle of updating, to see the progression of activation over time.
+* You can use the "VCR" style buttons after the `Time` label at the bottom right of the `Network` to review each cycle of updating, to see the progression of activation over time.

-* Go ahead and do one more `Test Trial` to see what happens with `9`.
+* Go ahead and do one more `Step` to see what happens with `9`.

 We can use a graph to view the pattern of receiving unit activation across the different input patterns.

-* Click on the `TstTrlPlot` (test trial plot) tab.
+* Click on the `Test Trial Plot` tab.

 The graph shows the activation (`Act`) for the unit as a function of trial (and digit) number along the X axis.
 You should see a flat line with a single peak at 8.